hongye612430/angular-draw-chem/README.md

 4. `DrawChemStructures` factory - defines basic structures, such as single bond, basic molecules (benzene, cyclohexane, etc.),
 5. `DrawChemShapes` factory - contains key functionalities for transforming a `Structure` object into `Shape` object (see terminology),
 6. `DrawChemCache` factory - caching service for Structure objects,
-7. `DCShape` factory - defines `Shape` class, which encapsulates svg-relevant data,
+7. `DCShape` factory - defteines `Shape` class, which encapsulates svg-relevant data,
 8. `DCAtom` factory - defines `Atom` class, which encapsulates data about a single atom,
 9. `DCStructure` factory - defines `Structure` class, which encapsulates a structure tree (how the atoms are connected with each other),
 10. `DCStructureCluster` factory - defines `StructureCluster` class, which enables grouping of multiple `Structure` objects; used for predefined structures,